ukgamer/gmod-arcademachines/README.md

 #### Images

+`IMAGE:LoadFromMaterial(name, key)`

+Creates a copy of the given material and registers it with your game.
+Use this to avoid unnecessary duplicate material loading and to allow materials to use alpha if they do not allow it already.

+`IMAGE:LoadFromURL(url, key, noCache = false)`

 Used for loading images dynamically from the web as usable `Material`s.

-`IMAGE:LoadFromURL(url, name, noCache = false)`

 `noCache` can be used during development to bypass the built in caching mechanism.

-Access your image with `IMAGE.Images[name]`, which will look like
+Access your image with `IMAGE.Images[key]`, which will look like

 ```lua
 {